heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/SET_UP_A_WINDOWS_DEVELOPMENT_ENVIRONMENT.md

 > another JetBrains IDE, you will need to adapt the instructions accordingly.

-Allow IntelliJ IDEA to access the WSL distribution through the Windows Firewall by running the following command in a PowerShell terminal as an administrator as seen in the previous section:
+Allow IntelliJ IDEA to access the WSL distribution through the Windows Firewall by running the following command in a PowerShell terminal as administrator as seen in the previous section:

 ```powershell